stela2502/ConverseCore/README.md

 # Usage

-Assuming you have installed a version 1.0 of your slurm module you can start the oolama powered server using
+Assuming you have installed a version 1.0 of your slurm module you can start the ollama powered server using

 ```
 ml ConverseCore/1.0